-This platform rack is made for vehicles with a 2″ x 2″ hitch opening.
+They make this rack for vehicles with a 2″ x 2″ opening.
 But, since it can transport only two bikes, I wouldn’t be able to load my kids’ bikes too without an add-on.
 Therefore, the basic version is great for someone who hasn’t started a family yet.

-Most importantly, with this carrier, I could transport different types of bicycles, like downhill, mountain, carbon-frame, and even fat bikes.
-All 20-29” wheels would fit without any problem whatsoever.
-Also, I wouldn’t have to buy adapters if the tires were up to 5”.
+With this carrier, I could transport different bicycles, like downhill, mountain, carbon-frame, and even fat bikes.
+All 20-29” wheels would fit with no problem.
+Also, I wouldn’t have to buy adapters if the tire sizes were up to 5”.

 Kuat Racks NV 2.0 is, above all, a thing of beauty.
-But aside from the eye-catching design, it offers great stability.
+But aside from the hitch bike rack designed, it offers great stability.
 The manufacturer presents this model as a state-of-the-art rack that is packed with features.
 Also, it advertises it as a product designed for adventurers who want to travel the world.

 The box contains the rack, the instruction manual, and a non-integrated hitch lock.
-Furthermore, I could load two bikes on this carrier with the possibility of buying an add-on in order to load two more.
-Additionally, all bikes with 20″ to 29″ tires should fit this rack perfectly.
-However, users will have to buy a separate adapter if they have 20-24″ tires.
+I could load two bikes on this carrier with the possibility of buying an add-on to load two more.
+All bikes with 20″ to 29″ tire sizes should fit this metal hitch rack perfectly.
+However, users will have to buy a separate adapter if they have 20-24″ bike tires.

-Kuat Racks NV 2.0 supports both 2” and 1.25” hitch openings.
-Also, it can hold up to two bikes that weigh 60 lbs each.
+Kuat Racks NV 2.0 supports both 2” and 1.25” openings.
+Also, it can hold up to two bikes that weight limit is 60 lbs each.

-Above all, I’ve included Yakima Products Hold Up Tray Style Bike Rack on this best hitch bike rack list because of its side-to-side adjustability.
-I always need a lot of time to adjust my rack in order to prevent the bikes from coming in contact with each other.
-However, this product makes that much easier because all I need is a couple of twists with the right key in order to set it up.
+Above all, I’ve included Yakima Products Hold Up Tray Style quality bike rack on this list because of its side-to-side adjustability.
+I always need a lot of time to adjust my rack to prevent the bikes from coming in contact with each other.
+However, this product makes that much easier because all I need is two twists with the right key to set it up.

 The manufacturer claims that using this carrier is the easiest and fastest way to load bikes.
-Still, I would also say that the rack is pretty durable since it’s made out of steel.
-It supports both 2’’ and 1.25’’ hitch openings and can hold up to two bikes that weigh 60 lbs each.
+Still, I would also say that the metal rack is durable since it’s made of steel.
+It supports both 2’’ and 1.25’’ openings and can hold up to two riding bikes that weight limit is 60 lbs each.

-It’s great for all biking enthusiasts who are always on the go and need to load their bicycles quickly.
-Many can benefit from it simply because it supports wheels between 20”-29”, as well as carbon frame bikes, and even those with disc brakes or full suspension.
+It’s great for all biking enthusiasts are always on the need to load their bicycles quickly.
+Many can enjoy it because it supports wheels between 20”-29”, and carbon frame bikes, and even those with disc brakes or full suspension.

 4. Kuat Racks Sherpa 2.0

-Kuat presents Sherpa 2.0 as a convenient aluminum rack that is easy to install and take off.
+Kuat presents Sherpa 2.0 as a convenient aluminum hitch rack easy to install and take off.
 They also claim that it is a completely redesigned product that has little to do with the first Sherpa model.

-Yet, it seems that it isn’t as strong as some of its counterparts on this list.
+Yet, it isn’t as strong as some of its counterparts on this list.
 It can only hold two bikes that weigh only 40 lbs each.
-However, the cradles can support tires as large as 3” and wheelbases that go up to 47”.
-Furthermore, this model allows us to create spacing between the bikes of up to 14”.
-It also comes in two hitch sizes of 2” and 1.25”, which is great news since we can install it on various vehicles.
+However, the cradles can support bike tires as large as 3” and wheelbases that go up to 47”.
+This model allows us to create spacing between the bikes of up to 14”.
+It also comes in two hitch size of 2” and 1.25”, which is great news since we can install it on various vehicles.

 Kuat Racks Sherpa 2.0 is intended for bicycle enthusiasts that don’t own heavy-duty bikes.
 It would also be perfect for small, lightweight cars.